Bottle cap crafts for kids can be so much fun! Make an easy bottle cap game for kids using plain plastic bottle caps - in minutes!

 - How to Make Easy Diy Paintbrushes - Quick!

 We really enjoyed this engaging game, so I thought it is a good idea to spread word about it.
 It's so easy to play AND takes only a little time to arrange.
 Bottle cap crafts are great for preschool kids!

 Now, off we go.
-First, let me list the required materials, then the setting and then the HOW-TO directions for playing this apple search game.
-Please also note that the post includes affiliate links for your convenience, if you'd need to stock on the materials you need for this activity (but most probably, you already have everything you need).
+First, let me list the required materials, then the setting, and then a few words on how to play this apple search game.
+Please also note that the post includes affiliate links for your convenience if you'd need to stock on the materials you need for this activity -but most probably, you already have everything you need.

 - a piece of plain white paper